eshsrobotics/towbot/README.md

    ``` shell
    make
    ```
+   * If you are using the Raspberry Pi, I **strongly suggest** you build with the following command instead:
+     ``` shell
+     nice -n 19 make
+     ```
+     This will prevent the build from overheating the CPU and causing the Raspberry Pi to crash.

 #### How to use the `calibrate` utility
 In addition to the other programs built by this project, you will find an OpenCV utility called `bin/calibrate`.
 Its purpose is to analyze special